SwoopD/baim.city/README.md

 ## Welcome to baim.city

 Currently this is an invite only cheat.
+We will also be setting up an HvH server soon.

-This cheat coasts 20 dollars a month.
+This cheat coasts $5 dollars a month.

 ### Features